 That’s right.
 How often have you heard people say that they’re on a “tight budget and can’t spend any money right now?”

 In many cases these same people haven’t even put a budget into action.
 So, before you start complaining that you can’t save any money, it’s time to create a budget.

 This is essential as a budget gives you a clear picture of exactly how much money you have coming in each month, what your expenses are, and how much you have left-over to save.

-To get started, take a look your monthly bills, bank statements and your monthly spending needs, including groceries, utilities, rent, clothing, and fun money.
+To get started, take a look your monthly bills, bank statements and your monthly spending needs, including rent or mortgage payment, car loan payments groceries, utilities, rent, clothing, and fun money.